yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/statements/else-statement.md

 ---
-title: Else Deyimi (Visual Basic) ms.date: 07/20/2015
+title: Else Deyimi
+ms.date: 07/20/2015
 f1_keywords:
 - vb.else
 helpviewer_keywords:
 - Else keyword [Visual Basic]
 ms.assetid: 154dd3d3-137b-4de6-a5aa-699b18dfb639
-ms.openlocfilehash: f249ac0816ae9375b081709900299a7ef8961880
+ms.openlocfilehash: c3b10420bd45c4a35c0a5de66b751149c4e41464
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61638174"
+ms.locfileid: "74343748"
 ---
 # <a name="else-statement-visual-basic"></a>Else Deyimi (Visual Basic)
-Çalıştırmanız veya deyimlerinin koşullu diğer grubun çalıştırın ya da derlenmiş derlenmiş deyim grubunu ortaya çıkarır.
+Introduces a group of statements to be run or compiled if no other conditional group of statements has been run or compiled.

 ## <a name="remarks"></a>Açıklamalar
- `Else` Anahtar sözcüğü bu bağlamda kullanılabilir:
+ The `Else` keyword can be used in these contexts:

  [If...Then...Else Deyimi](../../../visual-basic/language-reference/statements/if-then-else-statement.md)